aseeldeek/aseeldeek/README.md

 ### Hi there it's Aseel Deek 👋

-- 🔭 I’m currently working on being frontend-engineer.
+- 🔭 I’m currently working on being frontend-engineer 💻
-- ⚡ Fun fact: Sometimes I like to spend more than one hour just looking at my room wall.🤣
+- ⚡ Fun fact: Sometimes I like to spend more than one hour just looking at my room wall 😆

 <br />